U.S. Justice Department meeting with state officials focused on data privacy

 The group made no immediate plans to file any case or open any investigation, Becerra said after the meeting, which lasted about an hour.

 “The conversation really zeroed in on privacy,” he said.
-“We talked about having some more conversation...
+“We talked about having some more conversation. ...
 The principle conversation revolved around privacy and antitrust.”

+Before the meeting, the discussion was expected to focus on companies like Facebook Inc , Twitter Inc and Google owner Alphabet Inc , which have been accused by some conservatives of seeking to exclude their ideas.

+The meeting, first announced on Sept.
+5, was called by Attorney General Jeff Sessions to discuss whether social media companies have intentionally stifled “the free exchange of ideas.”

+It followed criticisms by President Donald Trump of social media outlets, alleging unfair treatment of conservatives.

+Becerra said he expects a larger group of state attorneys general to address the issue at an upcoming meeting of the National Association of Attorneys General.

-Reporting by Jan Wolfe and Sarah Lynch; Writing by Diane Bartz; Editing by Bill Rigby
+Reporting by Jan Wolfe and Sarah N. Lynch; Writing by Diane Bartz; Editing by Bill Rigby and Jonathan Oatis